Spectral Sciences Incorporated

-Spectral Sciences Incorporated (SSI) is a research and development company, located in Burlington, Massachusetts, United States.
+Spectral Sciences Incorporated (SSI), founded in 1981, is a research and development company located in Burlington, Massachusetts, United States.

-Spectral Sciences was founded in 1981.
 Its primary focus is the development of concepts and prototype scientific software and instrumentation.
-Clients include the US Government as well as industry.

 Areas of expertise include electro-optic remote sensing, atmospheric radiation transport, the science of combustion, computational physics, chemistry and molecular dynamics, energy management, 3-D and spectral scene modeling, spectroscopy, UV through IR optical signature analysis, tomography methods and analysis and electro-optical instrumentation development in support of phenomenological studies and new measurement concepts.

-Software developed by SSI and available to the public include: